Skip to main content

 Packaging and publishing a Podman Desktop extension

-To enable users to install your extension, consider publishing your extension to an Open Container Initiative (OCI) image registry.
+To enable users to install your extension from the catalog, push your extension to an Open Container Initiative (OCI) image registry.
+After pushing your extension, add the extension details to the podman-desktop-catalog/static/api/extensions.json file in the catalog repository.

 Prerequisites

 • The extension builds successfully.
-See Writing a Podman Desktop extension.
+See Developing a Podman Desktop extension and Creating an extension.

 • All runtime dependencies are inside the final binary.

-• An OCI image registry to publish to, such as quay.io/fbenoit/my-first-extension.
+• An OCI image registry to publish to, such as quay.io/username/my-extension.

 • (Optional) The OCI image registry is public to enable anybody to fetch the image.